jquery/jquery-wp-content/README.md

 	│   └── xmlrpc.php
 	```

+1. Create a MySQL database and user.
+You can choose any name you want for both.
+Follow the [WordPress instructions](http://codex.wordpress.org/Installing_WordPress#Step_2:_Create_the_Database_and_a_User) for a step by step guide.

 1. Copy `jquery-wp-content/wp-config-sample.php` and move it up one directory, to `wp-config.php`.
 Fill in your database credentials.

 1. Create an .htaccess file with the following content into that same document root: